irmakerdem/flashcards/README.md

 - User can see whether their answer is correct or incorrect
 - User can see their final score as a percentage if they go through all 30 cards
 - At any point in the game, user can exit using **control + c**

+### Future Features
+- Require user to redo game if score is less than 90%
+- User should be able to review incorrect cards at the end of game
+- Game timer to indicate how long user took to finish game

 ### Reflection
 - The first challenge was getting comfortable writing tests from scratch based on the rubric to then write implementation code for.
 It was difficult to get used to using 'expect' syntax.